-In the case of a large symphonic chorus such as The Hartford Chorale, it is nothing short of amazing that 160 people with widely varying musical and vocal experience can bring to bear the skill, discipline, and commitment necessary to master a complex work such as Beethoven’s Missa Solemnis.
-(The Chorale is in the midst of preparing the Missa for our May 16 and 17 performances with The Hartford Symphony Orchestra.)
+In the case of a large symphonic chorus, it is nothing short of amazing that 160 people with widely varying musical and vocal experience can bring to bear the skill, discipline, and commitment necessary to master a complex work such as Beethoven’s Missa Solemnis.

 There’s so much more to this work than the notes on the page!
 The weight of history – not only the composer’s history, but the history of Western music and the Catholic Church, and yes, our own spiritual histories – must be assimilated as we work together week on week.
 As individuals and as an ensemble preparing this music together, we might consider several overarching concepts that can affect our understanding of this music and our ability to communicate it convincingly to our audiences: Time, Spirituality, and what I think of as Monumental Intimacy.